Skip to main content

 OpenWrt System software

-The above method is a bit time-consuming.
-We can also do it from the SSH terminal, using a single command.
-Using it, the router will download information about the current software versions and the database on what is “outdated” on our router and perform an automatic update:
+The above method is somewhat time-consuming.
+We can also do this from an SSH terminal using a single command.
+Using this command, the router will retrieve information about current software versions and, based on what’s “outdated” on our router, automatically update it:

 And that would be all.